Please enable JavaScript to ensure auto alt text generation works properly

 AI recruiting software pricing is the first filter for small teams.
 Here's what the landscape looks like:

 Self-serve / SMB tools (Truffle, Humanly.io, Fetcher, smaller resume and assessment tools) typically offer monthly plans accessible without a sales call.
-Truffle is $99/month annual.
-Others range from roughly $100–$500/month depending on seats, volume, and features.
+Truffle is $149/month ($99/month paid annually).
+Unlimited users.
+7-day free trial, no credit card required.
+Others typically offer monthly or annual plans with pricing that varies by seats, volume, and features.

-Enterprise platforms (Paradox, Eightfold, HireVue at scale) start in the tens of thousands annually and require procurement cycles, implementation projects, and often dedicated support.
+Enterprise platforms (Paradox, Eightfold, HireVue at scale) typically require annual contracts, procurement cycles, implementation projects, and dedicated support.

 What drives cost: Number of recruiter seats, candidate volume or job count, integration depth (native vs. Zapier vs. API), security features (SSO, SAML, SCIM), and whether AI features are included or gated to higher tiers.